-Mr. Boor's employment agreement provides for: (a) a base annual salary of \$825,000 per year, subject to periodic review and adjustment by the Compensation Committee; (b) an annual award of time-based stock options, pursuant to the Company's 2005 Stock Incentive Plan, that vest 33% on the first anniversary of the grant date, 33% on the second anniversary of the grant date, and 34% on the third anniversary of the grant date; (c) an annual award of PRSUs, with each award providing for: (i) a three-year performance period with targets set by the Compensation Committee of the Board; (ii) performance-based vesting at a level of 50% for "threshold" performance, 100% for "target" performance, and 200% for "stretch" performance based on total shareholder return, growth and efficiency metrics as compared to Cavco's Investor Peer Group and favorable value creation relative to industry metrics as reported by the Manufactured Housing Institute; (d) and an opportunity for annual cash bonus for achieving performance goals established by the Compensation Committee of "threshold," "target," or "stretch", which will result in a cash bonus equal to 50%, 100%, or 200% of the target amount, respectively.
-The stock option award pursuant to the employment agreement for fiscal year 2021 had a grant date award value of approximately \$700,000.
-The annual cash bonus target for fiscal year 2021 was \$825,000.
+Mr. Boor's employment agreement provides for: (a) a base annual salary of \$825,000 per year, subject to periodic review and adjustment by the Compensation Committee; (b) an annual award of time-based stock options, pursuant to the Company's 2005 Stock Incentive Plan, that vest 33% on the first anniversary of the grant date, 33% on the second anniversary of the grant date, and 34% on the third anniversary of the grant date; (c) an annual award of PRSUs, with each award providing for: (i) a three-year performance period with targets set by the Compensation Committee of the Board; (ii) performance-based vesting at a level of 50% for "threshold" performance, 100% for "target" performance, and 200% for "stretch" performance based on total shareholder return, growth and efficiency metrics as compared to Cavco's Investor Peer Group and favorable value creation relative to industry metrics as reported by the Manufactured Housing Institute; (d) and an opportunity for annual cash bonus for achieving performance goals established by the Compensation Committee of "threshold," "target," or "stretch," which will result in a cash bonus equal to 50%, 100%, or 200% of the target amount, respectively.

 The employment agreement for Mr. Boor also includes provisions for certain payments to be made upon his termination under certain circumstances, including during the twelve month period following a change of control event.
-If Mr. Boor is terminated without cause, or if he terminates the agreement for good reason, he will receive: (a) a severance payment equal to his then current base salary, plus the average bonuses paid to him over the previous three (3) calendar years multiplied by (i) two (2) if termination occurs prior to the second anniversary of employment, (ii) one point five (1.5) if termination occurs prior to the sixth anniversary of employment, or (iii) one (1) if termination occurs after the sixth anniversary of employment: (b) accelerated vesting of his options awarded under the employment agreement; provided, however, that if termination occurred prior to two (2) years after the effective date of his employment agreement, 100% of such options shall vest and if termination occurred more than two (2) years after the effective date of his employment agreement, but prior to six (6) years after the effective date of his employment agreement, 50% of such options shall vest; (c) prorated performance-based share awards based on actual performance; and (d) COBRA coverage for up to twelve (12) months following termination.
+If Mr. Boor is terminated without cause, or if he terminates the agreement for good reason, he will receive: (a) a severance payment equal to his then current base salary, plus the average bonuses paid to him over the previous three (3) calendar years multiplied by (i) one point five (1.5) if termination occurs prior to the sixth anniversary of employment, or (ii) one (1) if termination occurs after the sixth anniversary of employment: (b) accelerated vesting of his options awarded under the employment agreement; provided, however, that if termination occurred prior to six (6) years after the effective date of his employment agreement, 50% of such options shall vest; (c) prorated performance-based share awards based on actual performance; and (d) Consolidated Omnibus Budget Reconciliation Act of 1985 ("COBRA") coverage for up to twelve months following termination.
 In the event Mr. Boor is terminated due to death or disability, all of his unvested stock options awarded to him under his employment agreement would vest immediately and his performance-based share awards would be prorated based on actual performance.
-Should Mr. Boor be terminated without cause during the twelve month period following a change in control event, he will receive: (a) a severance payment equal to the sum of: (i) three (3) times his then current base salary plus (ii) three (3) times the average bonuses paid to him over the previous three (3) calendar years; (b) all of his unvested stock options awarded to him under his employment agreement would vest immediately; (c) his performance-based share awards would vest as if he reached a "target" level of performance; and (d) COBRA coverage for up to twelve (12) months following termination.
+Should Mr. Boor be terminated without cause during the twelve month period following a change in control event, he will receive: (a) a severance payment equal to the sum of: (i) three (3) times his then current base salary plus (ii) three (3) times the average bonuses paid to him over the previous three (3) calendar years; (b) all of his unvested stock options awarded to him under his employment agreement would vest immediately; (c) his performance-based share awards would vest as if he reached a "target" level of performance: and (d) COBRA coverage for up to twelve (12) months following termination.
 The employment agreement also includes customary provisions regarding confidentiality of information, non-disparagement, non-competition, and non-solicitation.